Every personal injury case is unique, and at the same time, many are very similar. Some personal injury cases take much longer than others.

 - Has the lawyer ever been sued for malpractice?
-If so this may not be the right choice for you.
+If so, this may not be the right choice for you.
 The results of this search can also tell you where the priority is for the attorney – is it his client’s interests or his own?

 Talking with Adjusters- 1 Week to the End of Treatment.

-One of the first things that an adjuster would seek would be a recorded statement from you regarding your injuries and the accident.
+One of the first things an adjuster would seek would be a recorded statement from you regarding your injuries and the accident.
 It is important to note that the statement is not so much to learn about the case as it is to be able to defend the case.
-Many very good personal injury attorneys advise against giving a recorded statement.
-Never forget that an adjuster particularly for a third party who was negligent is not on your side.
-Their job is to pay as little as possible on any specific case.
-The more serious the injury the more likely that the adjuster would be friendly to you.
+A recent Texas case held a recorded statement with verbal acceptance of an offer of settlement was binding.

 Some companies contact accident victims right away in an attempt to secure an early settlement.
-They use techniques such as “estimating” future medical but require a full release which would bar you to come back for additional payments if the medical exceeds the estimate.
+They use techniques such as “estimating” future medical but require a full release which would bar you from coming back for additional payments if the medical exceeds the estimate.

 Settlement Discussions – After Maximum Medical Improvement

 Releasing medical records to your attorney takes way more time than one would think.
-Medical record processing is not a revenue generator for the medical provider and therefore is often ignored by the physician’s office.
+Medical record processing is not a revenue generator for the medical provider and is often ignored by the physician’s office.
 Often it takes numerous contacts from the attorney’s office to obtain action on the medical records.

 Settlement discussions generally occur after that period.
-Many insurance companies have developed “lowball” strategies which can drag out settlement discussions and often lead to the filing of a lawsuit.
+Many insurance companies have developed “lowball” strategies and other tactics that can drag out settlement discussions and often lead to filing a lawsuit.

-Filing a lawsuit too early can lead to the victim getting jammed on medical testimony when they are still being actively treated.
+Filing a lawsuit too early can lead to the victim getting jammed on medical testimony when they are still actively treated.
 Nevertheless, there are instances where strategically filing a suit early is the right thing to do.

-Getting the right attorneys for your case – call the Baumgartner Law Firm for a no obligation consultation about your specific case.
-We have been helping accident victims in the Houston area for over 30 years and have an incredible track record of success.
+Getting the right Houston attorneys for your case – call the Baumgartner Law Firm for a no-obligation consultation about your specific case.
+We have been helping accident victims in Houston for over 35 years and have an incredible track record of success.